The-Kumarajiva-Project/Admin/.github/ISSUE_TEMPLATE/RFJ.md

 ## 8. Risks and unknowns

-What might go wrong and what can OpenPecha do to reduce those risks?
+What might go wrong and what can the Kumarajiva Project do to reduce those risks?
 What questions do you have?

 ## 9. Goals